zuozhenggh/learning-library/developer-library/apex/shopping-cart/adding-columns/2-adding-columns.md

 13. Click **Create Lookup Table**.

     ![](images/lt-department3.png " ")
+    *Note: Click on the **Create Lookup Table** button only once.
+Then you will find the new table listed in the Object Browser.*

 14. To create **Clothing** lookup table, navigate to **Products** table and click on **Create Lookup Table** button.